Batara Immigration Law header image

 We understand those bumps.
 We understand your fears.
 We also understand your dreams.

-For nearly 30 years, we have helped immigrants win U.S. citizenship, no matter where they live, via our online and virtual immigration office.
+For over 30 years, we have helped immigrants win U.S. citizenship, no matter where they live, via our online and virtual immigration office.

 And if you live in the Southern California region, we offer direct, in-person help at our various locations.